peterhudec/cljsx/README.md

-The `cljsx.core/jsx>` macro call in the following example just expands to something very similar and equivalent to the example above, except that the code is a bit more readable and looks familiar to someone with [React] background.
+The `cljsx.core/jsx>` macro call in the following example just expands to something very similar and equivalent to the example above, except that the code is a bit more readable and looks more familiar to someone with [React] background.

 ```clj